Quantum Algorithm for Solving a Quadratic Nonlinear System of Equations: Quantum Homotopy Perturbation Method

 \section{Quantum Homotopy Perturbation Method}

 In this section, we introduce the overall process of our algorithm.
-Firstly, Eq.(\ref{eq-0}) is transformed into Eq.(\ref{linear_differential}) with homotopy perturbation method.
-Eq.(\ref{linear_differential}) contains a series of $\nu_i$ related nonlinear equations.
-When solving $\nu_0,\nu_1,... ,\nu_c$ sequentially, Eq.(\ref{linear_differential}) can be seen as a series of systems of linear equations.
-However, if $\nu_0,\nu_1,... ,\nu_c$ are solved sequentially with quantum linear system solver, the required resources will increase exponentially with $c$, so the second step is embedding Eq.(\ref{linear_differential}) into Eq.(\ref{eq-linear}), a finite-dimensional system of linear equations.
-Thirdly, Eq.(\ref{eq-linear}) is solved with a quantum linear system solver and obtain the output state $\vert y\rangle$.
-Finally, by measuring some qubit registers of the state $\vert y\rangle$, a normalized approximate solution of Eq.(\ref{eq-0}) is obtained.
-The details of the whole process described above are introduced in the following two subsections.
+The process contains three steps: \begin{itemize} \item [(1)] Transform Eq. (\ref{eq-0}) into another kind of nonlinear equation with the homotopy perturbation method. \item [(2)] Embed the transformed nonlinear equations into a finite-dimensional system of linear equations, and solve the linear equations with a quantum linear system solver. \item [(3)] Measure some qubits of the output state of the quantum linear system solver and obtain the target state which represents a normalized approximate solution of Eq. (\ref{eq-0}). \end{itemize}

+The details of the whole process described above are introduced in the following three sections.

-\subsection{Homotopy Perturbation Method}
+\subsection{Homotopy perturbation method}

-Homotopy perturbation method is a classical method for solving nonlinear equations\cite{he1999homotopy,babolian2009some,chakraverty2019advanced}.
-The main process of homotopy perturbation method for solving Eq.(\ref{eq-0}) is as follows.
-Constructing the homotopy $\nu(p):[0,1]\to \mathbb{R}^n$, which satisfies
+The homotopy perturbation method is a classical method for solving nonlinear equations \cite{he1999homotopy,babolian2009some,chakraverty2019advanced}.
+The main process of the homotopy perturbation method for solving Eq. (\ref{eq-0}) is as follows.
+We construct the homotopy $\nu(p):[0,1]\to \mathbb{R}^n$, which satisfies

 With homotopy perturbation method, $\nu$ is written as